askorama/onnx-go/README.md

 The implementation of the [the spec of ONNX](https://github.com/onnx/onnx/blob/master/docs/IR.md) is partial on the import, and non-existent for the export.

+### Vision statement

+> For the Go developer who needs to add a machine learning capability to his/her code,
+> onnx-go is a package that facilitates the use of neural network models (software 2.0)
+> and unlike any other computation library, this package does not require special skills in data-science.

 **Warning** The API is experimental and may change.

 ### Disclaimer